-Recent evidence suggests that self-regulation plays an important role for labor market success.
-We conducted a randomized natural field experiment embedded in an existing labor market reactivation program to examine the effect of a self-regulation training on long-term unemployed individuals.
-First, we find a positive treatment effect on the quality of submitted CVs.
-Second, there is no overall treatment effect on (short-term) labor market reintegration, but heterogeneous effects with respect to participants' Locus of Control that are consistent with psychological theory.
-The low costs of our intervention suggest high individual and social rates of return from a roll-out to other programs.
+Recent evidence suggests that self-regulation plays an important role for the job finding success of unemployed persons.
+We conduct a randomized natural field experiment embedded in an established labor market reactivation program to examine the effect of a self-regulation training on job search effort-focusing on the effort put into preparing job application documents-of long-term unemployed participants.
+We find a positive treatment effect on effort operationalized as the quality of the submitted CV document as well as the probability of participants submitting their documents on time.
+Since the intervention comes at very low cost, a roll-out to other programs potentially has a high individual and social rate of return.

-Acknowledgments: The authors would like to thank Florian Berger, Sylwia Bialek, Florian Hett, and Gabriele Oettingen for valuable comments.
-Further, we thank the participants of the 18th IZA Summer School in Labor Economics 2015, the Conference on Economic Design in Istanbul 2015, the Workshop on Economics of Education and Self-Regulation in Mainz 2015, the Workshop on Microeconomics in Lüneburg 2016, the Spring School in Behavioral Economics at the Rady School of Economics in San Diego 2016, and the Field Days 2016 at the Social Science Center (WZB) in Berlin for their comments.
+Acknowledgments: The authors are very thankful to our field partner and the possibility to cooperate in this project.
+Also, we would like to thank Florian Berger, Sylwia Bialek, Florian Hett, and Gabriele Oettingen for valuable comments.
+Further, we thank the participants of the 18th IZA Summer School in Labor Economics 2015, the Conference on Economic Design in Istanbul 2015, the Workshop on Economics of Education and Self-Regulation in Mainz 2015, the Workshop in Behavioral and Experimental Economics at the Choice Lab in Bergen 2015, the Workshop on Microeconomics in Lüneburg 2016, the Spring School in Behavioral Economics at the Rady School of Economics in San Diego 2016, and the Field Days 2016 at the Social Science Center (WZB) in Berlin for their comments.
 The authors are also grateful to seminar participants at the University of Mainz, the University of Lüneburg, the Economic Colloquium at the IAAEU in Trier, and the Experimental Design Workshop at Goethe University in Frankfurt.
 Stefan Brungs, Dominik Dietrich, Alexander Dzionara, Tim Klausmann, Svenja Lüling, Hannah Schwabl, and Daniel Solbach provided valuable research assistance.
 The authors gratefully acknowledge financial support by the Fritz Thyssen Foundation (grant number 10.12.1.102).

-Keywords: Active Labor Market Policy, Natural Field Experiment, Germany, Labor Market Reintegration, Unemployment, Reemployment, Self-Regulation, Locus of Control, Non-Cognitive Skills
+Keywords: Active Labor Market Policy, Natural Field Experiment, Job Search Effort, Job Application Effort, Germany, Labor Market Reintegration, Unemployment, Reemployment, Self-Regulation, Non-Cognitive Skills, MCII